 Best practices for billable hours

 Knowing and following reasonable standards for billable hours can help ensure that you and your firm can bill efficiently and effectively.
+A billable hours chart can help you accomplish this.
 At the same time, you can ensure your clients receive the best possible service and experience.
 The following law firm billing best practices are essential:

 - Be client-centered.
 To run a successful, client-centered law firm, you need to prioritize your client’s experience.
 Have clear policies to explain rates and billing practices to clients from the start.
 For example, how often you will bill them.
 Communicating clearly can help manage clients’ expectations regarding billing and payment.

 - Track time accurately.
 Whatever method you use, track your billable time accurately—and in real time, if possible.
 If you track your hours as you go, you’re less likely to lose out on hours that you forget about when tracking at the end of the day (or week, or even month).